humdrum-tools/humdrum-documentation/guide/ch16/index.md

 `X=7`

-Or the string \"hello\" can be assigned to a variable by placing the string in quotation marks:
+Or the string "hello" can be assigned to a variable by placing the string in quotation marks:

 `X="hello"`